splouisliu/bloomba/README.md

 ## How to operate Watering Arm:

 Make sure Arduino is connected to Raspberry Pi and powered from the Create 3 adapter board.
-On the Raspberry Pi, switch to branch “andrew” on the github repo
+On the Raspberry Pi, switch to branch “andrew” on the github repo.

-    1. “cd bloomba/bloomba_ws/”
+1. `cd bloomba/bloomba_ws/`

-    2. “git checkout andrew”
+2. `git checkout andrew`

-    3. “colcon build –packages-select plant_docking”
+3. `colcon build –packages-select plant_docking`

-    4. On the Raspberry Pi, run “ros2 run plant_docking watering_arm”.
+4. On the Raspberry Pi, run `ros2 run plant_docking watering_arm`.

-    5. Switching back to the computer, a separate terminal run “ros2 topic pub /keyboard std_msgs/String "data: 'l0.1'" --once”

-    6. This will lower the arm by 10 cm and then water the plant.
+5. Switching back to the computer, a separate terminal run `ros2 topic pub /keyboard std_msgs/String "data: 'l0.1'" --once`.
+This will lower the arm by 10 cm and then water the plant.
 The arm will then move back up by 10 cm.

 7. If you want to lower by 20 cm, change “l0.1” to “l0.2”.
 For 30 cm, change it to “l0.3”.

 ## ROS2 Commands